Gould25/Portfolio/README.md

 # Portfolio

-This is a portfolio web page built for the Udacity Full-Stack developer course.
+This is a portfolio web page built with a 2 column display placed in `2-col-page` branch.

 ## Instalation